 - 1 pinch salt

-- 1/2 tbsp confectioner's sugar icing sugar, for dusting
+- ½ tablespoon confectioner's sugar icing sugar, for dusting

-In a separate bowl, whisk the egg whites to a soft peak then gently fold them in to the flour-milk mixture.
+- In a separate bowl, whisk the egg whites to a soft peak.
+Whisk in the sugar until well mixed then gently fold the mix in to the flour-milk mixture.

 - Heat the butter over a medium heat in a small skillet and swirl so the base has a thin coating.
 Add the pancake mixture and allow to cook approx 5 minutes until gently brown on the underside.